A Caregiver's Guilt and Reminders

 For me, my care giving feelings of guilt arose from a number of incidents that took place during the course of my caring for June.
 They all revolve around and evolve from my decision relating to the placement of June in a facility.
 Almost daily my mind second guesses and debates this decision.

-This is my history with June's care and of my feelings of guilt.
+A history of June's care and of my feelings of guilt

 June and I would go to the Mayo Clinic once a year during her early stages of Alzheimer's.
 (2001-2003) This once a year trip resulted in interviews by the Alzheimer's research center staff as well as an MRI of June's brain.
 The appointment would take up an entire day.
 We would usually go down to Rochester the evening before the appointment.
 For the first two years these trips appeared to be no problem for June.
 The third year however was very upsetting to her.
 When we returned home that year, June suddenly blurted out to me: